Beat Gestational Diabetes with Red Light Therapy

 Why is Gestational Diabetes a Big Deal?

 Gestational diabetes is when your body has trouble managing blood sugar during pregnancy.
 If left unchecked, it can lead to complications like having a much larger baby, which can complicate labor and increase the chances of a cesarean birth.
-Plus, it might increase your risk of developing type 2 diabetes and other health issues later on including cardio vascular disease…
+Plus, it may increase your risk of developing type 2 diabetes and other health issues later on including cardio vascular disease and heart attacks within the first 5 years of postpartum (especially if you have high blood pressure too).

 Will Gestational Diabetes Impact Breastfeeding?